-Source: Uber taps Expedia's Dara Khosrowshahi as CEO
+Uber taps Expedia's Dara Khosrowshahi as CEO

 In February, during a conference call about Expedia's financial results, Khosrowshahi remarked: "[H]opefully we will all be alive to see the end of next year."

 Khosrowshahi is an Iranian immigrant.
-He told Bloomberg BusinessWeek that his family fled Iran just before the Iranian Revolution in 1978.
-He was 9 years old.
+He told Bloomberg BusinessWeek that his family fled Iran just before the Iranian Revolution in 1978 when he was 9 years old.

 Related: Uber's new CEO can't arrive soon enough